chris-gilmore/n64tetristools/README.md

   --line JIFFIES    (default: 24, minimum: 1)

 screens:
-  Subrange of screens to play -- only works if all wonders unlocked.
+  Subrange of screens to play.
 For example, --screens 2 5 would allow only screens Egypt, Celtic, Africa, and Japan.
 Play only Finale: --screens 7 7

   --screens # #     (default: 0 7)
 ```